Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 While glazing seems similar to painting, it’s not.
 The ingredients of glazes consist mainly of silica and clay, which makes it far different than paint.
 That’s why not just any brush will do.

-When brush glazing there are several different types of brushes to choose from.
-Picking the right kind of brushes depends upon your needs, such as the kind of texture you want in the end, the area you have to cover.
+When brush glazing, there are several different types of brushes to choose from.
+Picking the right kind of brushes depends on your needs, such as the texture you want in the end and the area you have to cover.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.

 Hake brushes were designed with the potter in mind.
 This set of Hake Brushes is great for glazing.
-The long hairs are good at holding a huge amount of glaze. this allows the glaze to flow on instead of brush on.
-The choice of 3 sizes 1.18in, 2in, and 2.95in. definitely makes a difference when glazing large and small pieces of pottery.
+The long hairs are good at holding a huge amount of glaze.
+This allows the glaze to flow on instead of being brushed on.
+The choice of 3 sizes: 1.18in, 2in, and 2.95in. definitely makes a difference when glazing large and small pieces of pottery.

 Mop Brush

 It’s called a mop brush for a good reason.
 It can hold a good amount of glaze for a one-inch (2.54cm) brush.
-This mop brush has soft bristles that hold the glaze well, allowing the glaze to flow off the brush nicely.
+This mop brush has soft bristles that hold glaze well, allowing it to flow off the brush nicely.
 It’s good for covering medium to larger areas.
-When it comes to glazing brushes this Wilson Bickford – Mop Brush is a good addition to your glazing brushes.
+When it comes to glazing brushes, this Wilson Bickford Mop Brush is a good addition.

 Fan Brushes

-Fan brushes can make different effects ad the coverage they produce has been wonderful.
-These Fan Brushes make Glazing more enjoyable when you feel the glaze slide on my pottery nice and smooth.
+Fan brushes can create different effects, and the coverage they produce has been wonderful.
+These Fan Brushes make Glazing more enjoyable when you feel the glaze slide on your pottery nicely and smoothly.
 You can apply thin lines by using the side of your brush.
 Abstract painting is also fun and easy with these brushes.
-This Fan brush set of 6 brush sizes are #2, #4, #6, #8, #10, and #12.
+This Fan brush set includes 6 brush sizes: #2, #4, #6, #8, #10, and #12.
 You can order yours by clicking Fan Brush Set.

 Detail Brushes

 When the pattern is delicate, use small brushes.
 Detail brushes are perfect for drawing fine lines on your pottery.
-For very flexible and soft strokes to glaze on your pottery, this 7-piece brush set is a good choice.
+For very flexible, soft strokes to glaze your pottery, this 7-piece brush set is a good choice.
 Click Here to get yours.

 Some Tips for Brushing

-- Brushes that you use to glaze should be clean and hold a good amount of the glaze.
+- The brushes you use to glaze should be clean and hold a good amount of glaze.
 This helps you cover a greater area in one sweep.

 - Every time you go over an area again, change the direction of your brush (horizontal and vertical) to decrease the chances of obtaining a streaky-looking pottery piece.
 If you go over three or more times, streaks are less likely to appear.
 Make sure the glaze flows over the piece to cover the area.